 “I’m so sorry, Milo,” Hyacinth said.
-She abandoned him for the coffeepot.
+She abandoned him for the coffee pot.

 The radio quieted.
 The oven dimmed.
-The lamps were still out and the furniture upset.
+The lights were still out and the furniture upset.
 Erik smoothed back his hair with one hand.
 “This is exhausting.
 I need a cigarette.”
 He exited the kitchen door.
 Auntie Enora did not require matches to light up.

 Milo was sitting in cornflakes and crying.